SiT: Self-supervised vIsion Transformer: Methodology

-\subsubsection{Task \#3: Contrastive learning}
+\subsubsection{Task \#2: Contrastive learning}

-In self-supervised learning we do not have any concept labels for the training data.
-However, by applying geometric and perturbation transformations to a training sample we do not change the perceptual identity of the content, and the transformer should produce for all such synthetically-generated content-matching pairs a similar output.
-We adopt the cosine similarity as the uderlying measure of similarity of representation.
+In self-supervised learning, we do not have any concept labels for the training data.
+However, by applying geometric and perturbation transformations to a training sample, we do not change the perceptual identity of the content, and the transformer should produce for all such synthetically-generated content-matching pairs a similar output.
+We adopt the cosine similarity as the underlying measure of similarity of representation.
 Inspired by recent contrastive learning algorithms \cite{park2020contrastive}, we incorporated a contrastive loss to the objective function where the network is trained to minimise the distance between positive pairs, i.e. augmented images coming from the same input image, and maximise the distance between negative pairs, i.e. samples coming from different input images.
 In particular, we employed the normalised temperature-scaled softmax similarity \cite{wu2018unsupervised,hjelm2018learning,chen2020simple} between a sample $\mathbf{x_i}$ and any other point $\mathbf{x_j}$ defined as follows:

-where ${\rm SiT}_{\rm contr}(.)$ denotes the image embedding coming from the contrastive head, $\rm sim(.,~.)$ is the dot product of the $\ell_2$ normalised inputs, which is the cosine similarity, and $\tau$ denotes a constant temperature parameter which we set to $0.5$ throughout the experiments as suggested by \cite{chen2020simple}.
+where ${\rm SiT}_{\rm contr}(.)$ denotes the image embedding coming from the contrastive head by feeding the output of the class token of the backbone $E(.)$, to the light contrastive head $Contr(.)$.
+Thus, ${\rm SiT}_{\rm Contr}(.) = Contr( E(.)[{\rm class token}] )$.
+As for $\rm sim(.,~.)$, it is the dot product of the $\ell_2$ normalised inputs, i.e. cosine similarity, and $\tau$ denotes a constant temperature parameter which we set to $0.2$ throughout the experiments as suggested by \cite{chen2020simple}.
 Rather than using the cosine similarity measure directly, the normalised softmax in (\ref{eq:contrastive}) has the advantage that its optimisation enhances the similarity of matching pairs, as well as the dissimilarity of negative pairs.
-Now, let $x_{\tilde j}$ be a sample matching in content the sample, $x_j$.
+Now, let $\mathbf{x_{\tilde j}}$ be a sample matching in content the sample, $x_j$.
 The contrastive loss, $\mathcal{L}_{\rm contr}(\mathbf{W})$, is then defined as the arithmetic mean over all positive pairs in the batch of the cross entropy of their normalised similarities, i.e.

+To perform the contrastive learning, we feed the network the 2 clean and corrupted augmented views from each sample.
+The loss is then calculated by matching the cross representation between the two views, i.e. matching the representation of the clean first view with the corrupted second view and the representation of the clean second view with the corrupted first view.